Hmmsien/Calculator/README.md

 # Calculator
-The Calculator program is written in C++.
-The program provides standard calculator functionality.
-Basically get a equation from user input.
-Then output the result for user.
+A user-defined calculator struct type written in C++.
+The program provides standard calculator functionality to solve the equation which End-user input into program.

 # Project Description
 First get input equation from user.
 Then create a header file(infixToPostfix.h) to convert equation to postfix format using stack.\